BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 <img src="Exercise8_files/figure-html/unnamed-chunk-30-1.png" width="768" />

-From this plot, it is very clear there is a huge peak in *F*~ST~ around 30 Mb.
+From this plot, it is clear there is a huge peak in *F*~ST~ around 30 Mb.
 Actually, there are several large peaks on this genome but is this one a potential region that might harbour a speciation gene?
 Well you might recall from the previous session that there is a drop in nucleotide diversity in this region...

-How can we investiage this?
+How can we investigate this?
 The easiest thing to do is to plot $\pi$, *F*~ST~ and *d*~XY~ to examine how they co-vary along the genome.
 This requires a bit of data manipulation, which we will break it down into steps.

 First, let's get the data we are interested in: